ampproject/amphtml/extensions/amp-bind/amp-bind.md

 1. [State](#state)
   - In the example above, the state is empty before tapping the button and `{foo: 'amp-bind'}` after tapping the button.
 2. [Expressions](#expressions)
-  - The example above has a single expression, `'Hello' + foo`, which concatenates the string literal `'Hello'` and the variable state `foo`.
+  - The example above has a single expression, `'Hello' + foo`, which concatenates the string literal `'Hello '` and the variable state `foo`.
 3. [Bindings](#bindings)
-  - The example above has a single binding, `[text]`, which causes the `<p>` element to update its text every time the bound expression's value changes.
+  - The example above has a single binding, `[text]`, which causes the `<p>` element to update its text every time the expression's value changes.

-Note that `amp-bind` does no evaluate expressions on page load, so there's no risk of unexpected content jumping. `amp-bind` also takes special care to ensure speed, security and performance on AMP pages.
+Note that `amp-bind` does not evaluate expressions on page load, so there's no risk of content jumping unexpectedly. `amp-bind` also takes special care to ensure speed, security and performance on AMP pages.

 Check out the AMP Conf 2017 talk "[Turing complete...AMP Pages?!](https://www.youtube.com/watch?v=xzCFU8b5fCU)" for a video introduction to the feature.